vsrinivas/fuchsia/docs/gen/build_arguments.md

 **Current value (from the default):** `false`

 From //build/images/BUILD.gn:36

+### escher_test_for_glsl_spirv_mismatch
+If true, this enables the |SpirvNotChangedTest| to check if the precompiled shaders on disk are up to date and reflect the current shader source code compiled with the latest shaderc tools/optimizations.
+People on the Scenic team should build with this flag turned on to make sure that any shader changes that were not run through the precompiler have their updated spirv written to disk.
+Other teams and CQ do not need to worry about this flag.

+**Current value (from the default):** `false`

+From //src/ui/lib/escher/build_args.gni:26

 ### escher_use_null_vulkan_config_on_host
 Using Vulkan on host (i.e. Linux) is an involved affair that involves